 - The applicant’s academic record to date;

-- A description of the applicant’s research interests (for taught masters applicants) or thesis (for MLitt/PhD applicants), the social impact of this research and how it relates to the advancement of the discipline of Sociology (max: 300 words)
+- A description of the applicant’s research interests, the social impact of this research and how it relates to the advancement of the discipline of Sociology (max: 300 words)

 - A personal statement outlining your background and motivation for pursuing a graduate degree in Sociology. (max: 300 words).